VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > could move some of the read-model data currently in the SQL Database
 > instance to either Windows Azure table storage or blob storage.

-* **Further partition the Service Bus:** We already partition the Service Bus to avoid throttling when the volume of messages that the system is sending approaches the maximum throughput that the Service Bus can handle by using different topics for different event publishers.
+* **Further partition the Service Bus:** We already partition the Service Bus, by using different topics for different event publishers, to avoid throttling when the volume of messages that the system is sending approaches the maximum throughput that the Service Bus can handle.
 We could further partition the topics by using multiple, similar topics and listening to them all on a round-robin to spread the load.
-For a detailed description of this approach, see Chapter 11, "Asynchronous Communication and Message Buses" in _Scalability Rules: 50 Principles for Scaling Web Sites_ by Abbott and Fisher (Addison-Wesley 2011).
+For a detailed description of this approach, see Chapter 11, "Asynchronous Communication and Message Buses" in _Scalability Rules: 50 Principles for Scaling Web Sites_, by Abbott and Fisher (Addison-Wesley, 2011).

 * **Store and forward:** We introduced the store and forward design in the previous section that discuss performance improvement.
 By batching multiple operations, you not only reduce the number of round-trips to the data store and reduce the latency in the system, you also enhace the scalability of the system because fewer requests reduces the stress on the data store.

 * **Listen for and react to throttling indicators:** Currently, the system uses the [Transient Fault Handling Application Block][tfhab] to detect transient error conditions such as throttling indicators from the Windows Azure Service Bus, the SQL Database instance, and Windows Azure table storage.
 The system uses the block to implement retries in these scenarios, typically by using an exponential back-off strategy.
-At present, we use dynamic throttling at the level of an individual subscription, however we'd like to modify this to perform the dynamic throttling for all of the subscriptions to a specific topic.
-Similarly, we'd like to implement dynamic throttling at the level of the SQL database instance, and at the level of the Windows Azure storage account.
+At present, we use dynamic throttling at the level of an individual subscription; however, we'd like to modify this to perform the dynamic throttling for all of the subscriptions to a specific topic.
+Similarly, we'd like to implement dynamic throttling at the level of the SQL Database instance, and at the level of the Windows Azure storage account.

-**JanaPersona:** For an example of implementing dynamic throttling within the application to avoid throttling from the service, see the way the **EventStoreBusPublisher**, **SubscriptionReceiver**, and **SessionSubscriptionReceiver** classes use the **DynamicThrottling** class to manages the degree of parallelism that they use to send or receive messages.
+> **JanaPersona:** For an example of implementing dynamic throttling within the application to avoid throttling from the service, see how the **EventStoreBusPublisher**, **SubscriptionReceiver**, and **SessionSubscriptionReceiver** classes use the **DynamicThrottling** class to manage the degree of parallelism they use to send or receive messages.

 > **PoePersona:** Each service (Windows Azure Service Bus, SQL Database,
 > Windows Azure storage) has its own particular way of implementing